 The most popular questions in agile retrospectives

-Many Agile Coaches and Scrum Masters search for the best agile retrospective questions - but which ones could that be?
-Obviously this really depends on your taste and many other things.
-But by looking at which methods are being used most often, we might find some pattern that will help us to find the best agile retrospective questions.
+Many Agile Coaches and Scrum Masters are looking for the best agile retrospective questions - but which ones might those be?
+Of course, that depends on your own taste and many other things.
+But if we look at which methods are most commonly used, we may find a pattern that helps us identify the best agile retrospective questions.

 Best agile retrospective questions